acts-project/acts/docs/core/eventdata/tracks.md

 :::{doxygenclass} Acts::PodioUtil::ConversionHelper
 :::

-Speficially, the PODIO backends will, before persisting and after reading, consult the helper object to convert between an in-memory `Surface` and an optional identifier.
+Specifically, the PODIO backends will, before persisting and after reading, consult the helper object to convert between an in-memory `Surface` and an optional identifier.
 The identifier a 64-bit integer whose interpretation can depend on the experiment, it could be a sensor index (hash in ATLAS) for example.

-If no identifier is returned, that means the surface is not expressible as an aidentifier, and it needs to be persisted directly, which is implemented centrally.
+If no identifier is returned, that means the surface is not expressible as an identifier, and it needs to be persisted directly, which is implemented centrally.
 In that case, the defining parameters of the surface are saved, and the object is rebuilt when reading.
 An example of this is in the case of a reference surface like a perigee surface that represents the beam axis, which